Rwanda

 There are a number of specific exceptions from the definition of a PE.
 A person is deemed not to have a PE if that person:

-- uses facilities solely for the purpose of storage of goods or merchandise belonging to that person
+• uses facilities solely for the purpose of storage of their goods or merchandise

-- maintains a stock of goods or merchandise belonging to that person solely for the purpose of storage
+• maintains a stock of their goods or merchandise solely for the purpose of storage

-- maintains a stock of goods or merchandise belonging to that person solely for the purpose of processing by another person
+• maintains a stock of their goods or merchandise solely for the purpose of processing by another person

-- has a place of operation aimed purposely at purchasing goods or merchandise or at collecting information related to one's business, or
+• has a place of operation aimed purposely at purchasing goods or merchandise or collecting information related to their business, or

-- has a place of operation solely for the purpose of performing, within the context of one’s activities, any other activities of a preparatory nature or intended to make them more effective.
+• has a place of operation solely for the purpose of performing, within the context of their activities, any other activities of a preparatory nature or intended to make them more effective.

 A company that controls or is controlled by another company does not, of itself, constitute either company to be a PE of the other.